OckermanSethGVSU/BioPII/README.md

 ## Installation

-You can install bio PII using pip:
+You can install BioPII using pip:

 ``` pip3 install BioPII ```